Guardians vs. Cardinals Player Props Betting Odds

 Goldschmidt Stats

 - Goldschmidt has 16 doubles, nine home runs, 34 walks and 25 RBI (58 total hits).
-He's also swiped seven bases.
+He has swiped seven bases.

 Goldschmidt Recent Games